TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/javascript/index.md

   }

 fizzbuzz(100);

 ```

 {% endraw %}

-[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Fizz Buzz in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Jeremy Grifski
 - Juan F Gonzalez

+This article was written by:

+- Jeremy Grifski
+- Pascal Spiesz
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 22 2021 15:02:49.
-The solution was first committed on Jul 27 2018 10:37:06.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution